 The student filing the appeal must submit a typewritten appeal within two business days of notification of the sanction stating the reason why the sanction is disproportionate to the offense.
 They must schedule a date and time to discuss the appeal with the Dean of Students within five business days of notification of the sanction.
 Parents or guardians are permitted to participate in this discussion.
 The Dean of Students will review the sanction appeal and advise the student filing the appeal of their decision in writing.

-Special Procedures Governing Sexual Misconduct Proceedings
+Special Procedures Governing Sexual Misconduct Proceedings student special procedures governing proceedings involving Allegations of sexual misconduct

 IMPLEMENTING THE CODE OF STUDENT CONDUCT